elyapardes/crypto-tracker/README.md

   It may make sense also to find an API which provides history prices which could help to backfill jobs if our service goes down.
 - Making our service idempotent: Right now, the fetcher loads data "as it comes".
 We may want to make the job idempotent, i.e. if we run the job several times, we may not want to reingest data for the same time ranges.
+- Add some more intuitive REST arguments, such as timestamps rather than pair_last_day